scikit-beam/scikit-beam/doc/development/testguide.rst

 your module.  ``tests.helper`` imports ``pytest`` either from the user's system or ``extern.pytest`` if the user does not have py.test installed.
-This is so that users need not install py.test to run AstroPy's tests.
+This is so that users need not install py.test to run Scikit-beam's tests.

 Testing warnings
 ----------------

-In order to test that warnings are triggered as expected in certain situations, you can use the `astropy.tests.helper.catch_warnings` context manager.
+In order to test that warnings are triggered as expected in certain situations, you can use the `scikit-beam.tests.helper.catch_warnings` context manager.
 Unlike the `warnings.catch_warnings` context manager in the standard library, this one will reset all warning state before hand so one is assured to get the warnings reported, regardless of what errors may have been emitted by other tests previously.
 Here is a real-world example::

-  from astropy.tests.helper import catch_warnings
+  from scikit-beam.tests.helper import catch_warnings

   with catch_warnings(MergeConflictWarning) as warning_lines:
       # Test code which triggers a MergeConflictWarning